jooby-project/jooby/md/doc/quartz/quartz.md

 ### job methods

-A job method must follow this rules:
+A job method must follow these rules:

 * It must be a public method
 * Without a return value